tanaylab/metacells/README.rst

     list.

 ``noisy_gene`` mask
-    Noisy genes are not only forbidden from being selected for computing cells similarity, but are also ignored when computing deviant (outlier) cells.
-Noisy genes are still counted towards the total UMIs count when computing gene expression level for cell similarity.
-That is, we don't expect cells in the same metacell to have the same expression level for such genes.
+    Noisy genes are not only forbidden from being selected for computing cells similarity, but are also given more freedom when computing deviant (outlier) cells.
+That is, we don't expect the expression level of such genes in the cells in the same metacell to be as consistent as we do for regular (non-noisy) genes.

     The motivation is that some genes are inherently bursty and therefore cause many cells which are otherwise a good match for their metacell to be marked as deviant (outliers).
 An indication for this is by examining the ``deviant_fold`` matrix (see below).

     Deciding on the "right" list of noisy genes is again crucial for creating high-quality metacells (and minimizing the fraction of outlier cells).
-Again we rely on the analyst here, but we also provide the ``find_bursty_lonely_genes`` function as a way to identify such troublesome genes.
-In version 0.8 this was called ``find_noisy_lonely_genes`` and the genes were excluded.
+Again we rely on the analyst here,

 Having determined the inputs and possibly tweaking the hyper-parameters (a favorite one is the ``target_metacell_size``, which by default is 160K UMIs; this may be reduced for small data sets and may be increased for larger data sets), one